Questions? Contact us: info@masondatacenterfacts.org

 • Share how long you've lived in Mason and why you chose this community

-• Ask questions the council should answer before voting
+• Ask questions the council should answer at council meetings

 • Bring neighbors; numbers matter